peterldowns/djoauth2/docs/contributing.rst

 DJOAuth2 is a standalone Django application, which can be hard to test.
-To obviate a need for installing and re-installing inside of a test project, we provide a script (``runtests.py``) that sets up a minimal Django environment for testing.
-To use it, enter your shell and run:
+To obviate a need for installing and re-installing inside of a test project, we provide a script (``runtests.py``) that sets up a minimal Django environment To use it, enter your shell and run:

 .. code:: bash